Edgenesis/shifu.dev/docs/guides/install-shifu-dev.md

 sudo kind load docker-image edgehub/shifu-controller:v0.0.5
 ```

 Note: This method will occupy the storage of your computer.
-After importing finished, use command `sudo docker rmi <image_id>` to remove useless images on your computer.
+After import finishes, use command `sudo docker rmi <image_id>` to remove useless images on your computer.